This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Choose The Right Setting

 The complex shape of a heart needs a setting with a minimum of four prongs to keep the diamond firmly in place and an additional prong to protect the tip.
-Diamonds smaller than half a carat need fewer prongs because too much metal can overwhelm the diamond; in this case, use a 3-prong setting with a v-tip to protect the point.
+Diamonds smaller than half a carat need fewer prongs because too much metal can overwhelm the diamond; in this case, use a 3-prong setting with a v-tip to

 An attractive alternative setting, for larger gems, is a bezel setting where the gem is held in place by a continuous band of metal running around the entire stone.